LordMoMA/Hexagonal-Architecture/README.md

 - ✅ Redis as cache on users to improve performance
 - ✅ Add a new server for v2/payments endpoint
 - ✅ Add load balancer for server cluster
+- ✅ Add postgres image as test DB
-- 🥷🏻 Fix tests to use DB migration and pass the CI
+- 🥷🏻 Fix tests to use DB migration and pass the CI (data is persisted, and should be emptied after each test run)
 - ⌛️ Add telemetry to APIs
 - ⌛️ Add observability and monitoring to the /users/:id endpointd
 - ⌛️ Design wallet service